DS 3 Crossback E-TENSE reliability & safety

-As we mentioned on page one, DS may not be the most successful manufacturer in the annual sales race, but don’t let that put you off; being part of the PSA Group empire brings myriad benefits.
+As we mentioned on page one of this review, DS may not be the most successful manufacturer in the annual sales race, but don’t let that put you off, as being part of the PSA Group empire brings myriad benefits.

 Safety is another DS strong point; the Safety Pack is standard, meaning a five-star Euro NCAP crash-test rating for every version.
 The MG ZS EV was awarded the same overall rating, although the DS pipped it for adult occupant protection.